Alawi dynasty: Rise to power

-By this time, the Dala'iyya's realm, which once extended over Fez and most of central Morocco, had largely receded to their original home in the Middle Atlas.
 Al-Rashid was left in control of the 'Alawi forces and in less than a decade he managed to extend 'Alawi control over almost all of Morocco, reuniting the country under a new sharifian dynasty.
-Early on, he won over more rural Arab tribes to his side and integrated them into his military system.
-Also known as guich tribes ("Army" tribes, also transliterated as gish), they became one of his most important means of imposing control over regions and cities.
-In 1664 he had taken control of Taza, but Fez rejected his authority and a siege of the city in 1665 failed.
-After further campaigning in the Rif region, where he won more support, Al-Rashid returned and secured the city's surrender in June 1666.
-He made the city his capital, but settled his military tribes in other lands and in a new kasbah outside the city (Kasbah Cherarda today) to head off complaints from the city's inhabitants about their behaviour.
-He then defeated the remnants of the Dala'iyya by invading and destroying their capital in the Middle Atlas in June 1668.
-In July he captured Marrakesh from Abu Bakr ben Abdul Karim Al-Shabani, the son of the usurper who had ruled the city since assassinating his nephew Ahmad al-Abbas, the last Saadian sultan.
-Al-Rashid's forces took the Sous valley and the Anti-Atlas in the south, forced Salé and its pirate republic to acknowledge his authority, while in the north, except for the European enclaves, he was in control of all the Rif comprising Ksar al-Kebir, Tetouan and Oujda in the northeast.
+After much campaigning in northern Morocco, Al-Rashid secured the surrender of Fez in June 1666.
+He made it his capital.
+He defeated the remnants of the Dala'iyya and destroyed their capital in the Middle Atlas in June 1668.
+In July, he captured Marrakesh.
+His forces took the Sous valley and the Anti-Atlas in the south, forced Salé and its pirate republic to acknowledge his authority, while in the north he controlled most territory except for the European coastal enclaves.
 Al-Rashid had thus succeeded in reuniting the country under one rule.
-He was not able to enjoy this success for very long, however, and died young in 1672 while in Marrakesh.
+He subsequently died young in 1672.